3231-3245 Fraser St and 675 E 17th Ave rezoning application

 Is the city planning any cycling route upgrades in this area?
 I visit it very frequently and there desperately needs to be a better link between Prince Edward and Windsor.

-spinner asked about 1 year ago
+spinner asked over 1 year ago

 Please see this website for the City’s planned cycling infrastructure projects/upgrades.
 Your concerns regarding the need for a better link between Prince Edward and Windsor will be shared with Transportation staff.
 You can also email them directly via this email address: bikeupgrades@vancouver.ca